telus/tds-core/guide/contributing/codebase-overview.md

 - Use PascalCase for all file names
 - Every component must include a set of unit tests and snapshot
-- If a component requires custom styling, use CSS Modules and suffix your scss file with `.modules.scss`
 - To include custom documentation with a component, use `<ComponentName>.md`
 - To include documentation for the npm registry page, use `README.md`